ros-mobile-robots/ros-mobile-robots.github.io/docs/motion-and-odometry.md

 the change direction from the velocity of the wheels in a short period of time.
 Unfortunately, odometry is subject to serious errors.
 It is important to understand that errors in direction are much more significant than errors in distance.

+In the simplest implementation, the speed of the wheels of a robot is assumed to be proportional to the power applied by the motors.
+To improve the accuracy of odometry wheel encoders can be used, which measure the actual number of revolutions of the wheels.